commeta/consciousness/review.md

 ### Abstract

-This paper presents the Emergent Integration and Recurrent Mapping (EIRM) Theory, proposing that consciousness arises from processes that integrate information through recurrent neural networks.
-A new key parameter—Emergent Integrated Information ( Φₑ )—is introduced, accounting for the quantity and quality of integrated information within the context of recurrent processing.
-The theory is supported by neuroimaging data and experimental studies involving visual masking.
-Additionally, new physical quantities are introduced to describe the degree of integration of quantum information and recurrence in spacetime, potentially impacting modern cosmological models.
+We propose a unified theoretical framework — the Theory of Emergent Integration and Recurrent Mapping (EIRM) — which posits that consciousness arises from processes that integrate information through recurrent neural networks, and extend these principles to cosmology.
+By introducing new physical quantities such as the Density of Integrated Quantum Information (ρ<sub>IQI</sub>), we modify Einstein's equations to incorporate the effects of integrated quantum information and recurrent interactions on the fabric of spacetime.
+This approach offers novel insights into the nature of dark matter and dark energy as emergent phenomena resulting from informational processes on cosmic scales.
+We present the mathematical formulations underpinning EIRM, discuss its implications for neuroscience and cosmology, and suggest experimental approaches for validation.

 ### Keywords